IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 > In terms of police decision-making processes, compared to males, a smaller proportion of females proceeded to "court action" for their offences.
 Furthermore, the severity of sentences handed down to males was greater than those handed down to females, both generally and when the sexual offence could be directly matched.

-This gendered definition means that, expect in rare circumstances, only men can be charged with rape.
-Sentencing for guidelines for rape and unlawful sexual connection differently.
-See *Sentencing guidelines for sexual offences*.

 The gendered definition creates several problems.
 Firstly, male victims who were forced to penetrate are denied equal levels of justice compared to female rape victims.